 I want to start this review by saying that Girls Made of Snow and Glass is just so beautiful I couldn’t ask for more.

 Girls Made of Snow and Glass is a beautiful tale of women making their own legacy, reshaping their stories and triumphing in a world where people doesn’t want nor expect them to be powerful.
 It is a reimagining of Snow White and is pitched as a “feminist YA retelling of Snow White perfect for fans of Frozen and The Bloody Chamber”.

 Girls Made of Snow and Glass was told on alternating point of views of Mina (the stepmother) and Lynette (the Snow White).
-Where the first half of the book mostly tells us about these girls’ pasts, how Mina’s heart became a glass and how she made her climb to the top and became the queen, the story behind how and why Lynette was made out of snow and how Mina and Lynette’s relationship started and became deep.
+The first half of the book mostly tells us about these girls’ pasts, how Mina’s heart became a glass and how she made her climb to the top and became the queen, the story behind how and why Lynette was made out of snow and how Mina and Lynette’s relationship started and became deep.